raganwald/raganwald.github.com/index.md

 I have written and shipped software products and services since the 1990s:

-- In 2015, I joined PagerDuty as Principal Engineer for Applications: I co-wrote features such as [insights]; Under my hands-on leadership, PagerDuty launched features such as [operational reviews][operational review] and [response mobilizer].
+- In 2015, I joined PagerDuty as Principal Engineer for Applications: I co-wrote features such as [insights].
+I designed and wrote foundational code for [response mobilizer], [operational reviews][operational review], and [round-robin scheduling].
+I worked on a variety of internal tools.
-- In 2013, I joined GitHub's documentation tooling team and then transitioned to Front-End Flow: I shipped features such as [rich prose diffs].
+- In 2013, I joined GitHub's documentation tooling team and then transitioned to front-end flow: I shipped features such as [rich prose diffs].
 - <a id="fnref:mumps" role="doc-noteref"/>In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I wrote features such as its first ATM and Café locator.
 I used Enterprise Architectural Patterns for integration with and extending the functionality of legacy systems.<a href="#:~:text=Ask%20me%20about%20MUMPS%20and%20JDBC." class="footnote" rel="footnote" title="More about legacy technologies">5</a>
 - <a id="fnref:hypercard" role="doc-noteref"/>While serving as Program Manager for the [JProbe Suite], I designed and coded the suite's first configuration tool.<a href="#:~:text=I%20can%20be%20pragmatic,↩" class="footnote" rel="footnote" title="An unexpected software platform">6</a>
 - <a id="fnref:ceeplusplus" role="doc-noteref"/>In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.<a href="#:~:text=Threadalyzer%20was%20written%20in%20C,↩" class="footnote" rel="footnote" title="Threadalyzer's code and architecture">7</a>